bacanapps/wp-messenger-customer-chat-plugin/README.txt

 e.g.

-1. Upload entire `wp-messenger-customer-chat-plugin.php` to the `/wp-content/plugins/` directory
+1. Upload entire `wp-messenger-customer-chat-plugin` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 You will find Wordpress Messenger Customer Chat Plugin menu in your WordPress admin panel.